Mitzelldone/JavaScript30/The 30 Projects/14 - JavaScript References VS Copying/readme.md

 };
 ```

-We make a copy, and it will affect the original
+We make a copy, and it will affect the original as well.

 ```JavaScript
 const captain = person;